Indian Councils Act 1909: Background

-In the face of growing Indian demands, the Indian Councils Act 1892 introduced several reforms to the legislative councils in British India; it expanded the number of members in the central and provincial councils, and permitted universities and other bodies in India to recommend and elect representatives.
+In the face of growing Indian demands, the Indian Councils Act 1892 (55 & 56 Vict. c.
+14) introduced several reforms to the legislative councils in British India; it expanded the number of members in the central and provincial councils, and permitted universities and other bodies in India to recommend and elect representatives.
 However, the government continued to approve many bills despite strong Indian opposition; additionally, it did not give members control over the budget, as they were only allowed to debate it, not vote on it.
 Unhappy with such minor concessions, many Indian National Congress members blamed the lack of progress on the Congress's moderate strategy and agitated for a more assertive strategy against the British.

 After the Liberal Party's victory in the 1906 general election, liberal philosopher John Morley became the Secretary of State for India; Morley strove to implement the equality of opportunity promised in 1892, but also wished to 'rally the moderates' against a rising wave of radical nationalists and political terrorism.
 In May and June 1906, Morley and the moderate Congress leader Gokhale discussed the Congress's demands for reforming the Secretary of State's Council, the executive councils of the viceroy and governors, and the legislative councils.
 In July 1906, during a speech on the Indian Budget in the House of Commons, Morley announced that he would consider proposals on reform.
 This spurred leaders of the Muslim League to send the Simla Deputation to advocate for Muslim interests.